 5. Incentives Aren’t Offered for Single-Use Plastic Bag Alternatives

 Governments frequently fail to offer subsidies for bags you can reuse.
-They also don’t require recycled content usage in biodegradable or recycled rpet plastic bags.
-Only 16 countries had rules for the use of plastic alternatives or custom reusable shopping bags, like plant-based material made bags.
+They also don’t require recycled content usage in biodegradable or custom recycled rpet plastic shopping bags.
+Only 16 countries had rules for the use of plastic alternatives or custom reusable bags, like plant-based material made bags.

 Single-use plastic land-based pollution is a gradual-onset disaster demanding a global response.
 One attractive strategy is to pursue a law binding phase-out on a global level of most single-use plastics.
 This approach could help build on existing municipal and national efforts to eliminate single-use packaging, and could create opportunities for small and medium-sized companies to develop more benign alternatives.